Unemployment Insurance: Arizona

 - Unemployment benefits will generally last for up to 26 weeks.
 See Benefits.

-- Employers have specific unemployment insurance recordkeeping, notice and posting requirements.
-See Recordkeeping; Notice and Posting Requirements.
+- Employers have specific unemployment insurance notice, posting and recordkeeping requirements.
+See Notice and Posting Requirements; Recordkeeping Requirements.